 - Trouble dealing with losses, such as that from a divorce or death.

-But it can also help with many different medical conditions such as:
+But the Cognitive Behavioral Therapy program can also help with many different medical conditions such as:

 Constructive and positive communication between the therapist an client is a primary factor, it enables individuals with substance use disorders to end the merry-go-round of negative and non-survival thoughts and encourage positivity and well-being.
 The therapist and client work as a team, and together they reveal the underlying problems and develop the best solutions to beat addiction and overcome previous non-survival actions and behaviors.
 The individual is involved in every step, allowing them to be the causative factor in their recovery process.